TEALSK12/apcsa-public/curriculum/Unit2/Lesson-208.md

    - What characteristics stay the same for each line?
 (Slashes, colons, spaces)
    - What characteristics could we use a loop for?
    - What might we want to make its own method that we can call more than once?

+---
+#### Emphasize with students...

+#### Big Ideas - Applying the concept of a nested for-loop in drawing artistic patterns

+A for-loops allow the repeated execution of one statement (or group of statements).
+As you iterate through the repetitions, a counter (variable) keeps track of how many times it has already done.
+The fun thing is:  this counter value can also be used for a *nested* for-loop (ie, have one for-loop inside another for-loop).
+This combination of using two for-loops means you can write some code to repeat object/patterns that "grow" or "shrink".

+You can think of it this way:  A nested loop combination allows you to repeat execution of one statement ... but that one statement *itself* includes a repetition also.

+As an alternative to the "hour-glass" picture, there are other alternatives that use nested for loops:
+   * a symmetrical Christmas tree, with a tree trunk (can add some decorations!)
+   * a series of 3 (possibly nested) pyramids (small, medium, large)
+   * a house with roof, a tall tower, or a rocket ship (symmetrical)
+   * a pattern on a fabric or carpet, or stained glass window
+   * nested boxes, or other optical illusion
+   * other ideas

+In this ASCII art programmming project, create something unique!

+---

 ### Programming Project \[30 minutes\]